Redocly/redoc/docs/config.md

 Note that you can specify the `scrollYOffset` value in any of the following ways:
 - as a number - a fixed number of pixels to be used as the offset.
 - as a CSS selector - the selector of the element to be used for specifying the offset.
-The distance from the top of the page to the element's bottom will be used as the offset.
+The distance from the top of the page to the element's bottom is used as the offset.
 - a function (advanced) - a getter function.
 Must return a number representing the offset (in pixels).

 ### showExtensions